DrKJeff16/edit.tosdr.org/CONTRIBUTING.md

 ## Automated environment setup

   If you have installed [Docker compose](https://docs.docker.com/compose/install/), getting the application running involves two one-time steps, after which it can be started with a single command in the future.

-To prepare the application, run the following two commands inside the repository folder to build it and then initialise the database:
+  1. To prepare the application, run the following two commands inside the repository folder to build it and then initialise the database:

 	```bash
   $ docker-compose build
   $ docker-compose run web bash -c "sleep 1; rails db:create db:migrate"
   ```

-  From then on, you can start the application by running:
+  2. From then on, you can start the application by running

 	```bash
   $ docker-compose up
   ```

-(Add the `--build` argument if you add or remove dependencies.)
+  *(Add the `--build` argument if you add or remove dependencies.)*

-  To import a database dump from Heroku:
+  3. To import a database dump from Heroku:

 	```bash
 	$ rm latest.dump